Kilsyth

 PROFILE FAQ

-Kilsyth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Kilsyth has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect this region.
+The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 19 such projects that are expected to impact the area.
 Notable projects include Liverpool Road Shared User Path, Kilsyth Sporting Complex Stadium Improvements, Kilsyth Recreation Reserve Master Plan, and 207-209 Colchester Road Commercial Development.
-The following list details those most likely to be relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.